puckway/khl-hockeytech/README.md

 ### Identifiers

 Use `khl`, `mhl`, or `whl` as both your client code and key, depending on which league you would like to query.
+In case you find the client code `whl` to conflict in your application with the Western Hockey League, you can also use `zhhl` as an alias - `whl` will be returned in responses.

 ### Locale